Note: This post reviews web-based suggest keyword tools. It doesn’t cover desktop tools (like keyword snatcher) or plugins (like keyword sniper).

 Pros: More attractive and relatively faster than Übersuggest.
 Easier to see results in one screen without clicking.

 Cons: Slightly more confusing “copy” feature within a list that lives in a small tab at the bottom right of the screen.
 Also no search metrics.

-Keyword Tool utilizes an external API that provides keyword suggestions you’d never be able to find in AdWords.
-Google AdWords keyword tool hides keywords what the Keyword Tool’s API easily finds by using autocomplete data.
+Keyword Tool utilizes an external API that provides keyword suggestions you’d never be able to find in Google Ads.
+Google Ads’ keyword tool hides keywords what the Keyword Tool’s API easily finds by using autocomplete data.